we provide pedal-powered food scraps pickup for city people.

-Scraps is a new company with a new concept for the Mile High City: food scraps pick-up for multi-tenant buildings.
-On bikes.
-We're a low-carbon, bicycle-based, flexible & local solution, tailored to multi-family housing.
+Scraps is a new concept for the Mile High City.
+We're a low-carbon, pedal-powered, customized compost pickup service, tailored to residents of multi-family buildings.

 we're designed to serve condominiums & apartments (& small biz, too).

 If you live in a condominium or apartment building -

 any building with more than seven units - then this is the program for you.

 No other program in Denver offers individualized service to multi-family buildings, like condos and apartments.

 We work directly with residents.
 And we work with property managers and HOAs to find the best way to service the residents of each unique building.
 We pickup from trash rooms, "trash chute rooms," empty spaces in garages, nooks in outdoor trash enclosures, front or back porches, and more.

 "why can't i compost here?!"